Vonage/vonage-firebase-extensions/video-express/POSTINSTALL.md

 ### Demo application

+To get started quickly, there is a demo application so that you can see the Vonage Video Express in action.

 link to demo: [${function:demo.url}/](${function:demo.url}/)

-To get started quickly, there is a demo application so that you can take a look at some code and deploy to Firebase hosting to see the Vonage Video Express in action.

 The code can be found in this [GitHub repo](https://github.com/Vonage/vonage-firebase-extensions/tree/main/demos).